detect online job scams

 One thing you should notice from the Hachette Book Group scam is that the scammer still used the company’s correct website address on their letterhead, this is to confuse their victims more on the credibility of the process.

-Common Attributes OF Online Job Scams That Uses Company Impersonation Strategy
+How to Know Online Job Scams That Use Company Impersonation Strategy

-Common characteristics of these kinds of online job scam attacks include;
+Common characteristics of online job scam that uses company impersonation strategy include;

 1. The scammer tends to reach out to their victim first. -So, if you receive that unsolicited message on LinkedIn or other job sites telling you how greatly you are qualified for a job opening, you should not gloat yet.
 You might be talking to a scammer.